 The library also contains four special collections: The “Baruch Kurzweil memorial collection”, including around 130 books belonging to the famous historian and critique of Hebrew literature Baruch Kurzweil (1907-1972); The “Jenny Aloni memorial collection”, including around 250 books belonging to the German-Jewish writer Jenny Aloni (1917-1993); the “Yehuda Elkana memorial collection”, including around 100 books belonging to the historian and philosopher of science Prof. Yehuda Elkana (1934-2012); and a historical collection of books published in German-speaking countries from the 19th century through 1939.

 Books can be perused at the Center or borrowed by special permission.
 As a rule, the library is open during the Center's office hours.
-At the moment, access to the library catalogue is possible only from the library's computer.
-Questions regarding the catalogue and loans can be addressed directly to the office; we also warmly welcome suggestions to purchase new publications from the field.
+Please see the library catalogue in the attachment.